gustavo-tm/sc2-zhex/README.md

 - ```Game.save_history(name)```: saves the build order to a .txt file
 - ```Game.load_history(name)```: loads the build order from an available .txt file on the computer that meets the structure of the history (for instance a build order saved previously)
 - ```Game.show ```: When set to "True" (default value), all commands will output a change log along with more informations that could help making the next decision
+- ```Game.auto_skip ```: If set to "True" (default value), when there are not enough resources for a command, the script automatically skips in time and aquire those resources

 ### *Known issues*
 - None